ga67vib/DBrocks/README.md

 # DBrocks

-We will rock this praktical!
+We will rock this practical!
 Our festival rocks!
 Believe!